 Look at the why of hybrid meetings

 The phrase “this could have been an email” is all too familiar for the seasoned office denizen.
 Meetings should have a predetermined structure and purpose.
-If you are taking your team away from developing, improving, and selling your product, then these meetings need to have demonstrable value, and different types of meetings need to be used strategically.
+If you are taking your team away from developing, improving and selling your product, then these meetings need to have demonstrable value, and different types of meetings need to be used strategically.

-Take measures to keep "Deep Teamwork" – collaboration, innovation, and interpersonal bonding – in-person whenever possible, and leave hybrid meetings to "Shallow Teamwork," such as coordinating, information sharing, and straightforward decision making.
+Take measures to keep “deep teamwork” – collaboration, innovation and interpersonal bonding – in-person whenever possible, and leave hybrid meetings to “shallow teamwork," such as coordinating, information sharing and straightforward decision making.
 Then, reduce inequities as much as possible through technology and design meetings from a remote-first standpoint.

 Invest in Audio and Video Technology

 Do not underestimate the impact discordant technology can have on employee experience.
 In 2021, 22% of companies reduced their office use while working remotely, but only 38% upgraded their video technology.
-This did not escape the notice of employees, as 70% had some difficulty contributing in video calls.
+This did not escape the notice of employees, as 70% had some difficulty contributing to video calls.

 Once you have an excellent audio solution, you can explore new video technology.
-One technology to look out for is life-sized remote participation, where cameras are at eye level to facilitate better eye contact.
+One piece of technology to look out for is life-sized remote participation, where cameras are at eye level to facilitate better eye contact.
 There are also smart cameras available that pick up individual attendees in a room and put them in their own space on the screen.

 How an IT MSP can help

 The most important takeaway is to critically examine why you are doing things and how these things align with your goals and enable your staff to create value for your customers.
-It is immensely rewarding finding ways to boost productivity and elevate employee experience by thinking through workplace processes, policy, and technology.
+It is immensely rewarding finding ways to boost productivity and elevate employee experience by thinking through workplace processes, policies and technology.

 This is far easier said than done. designDATA can help you take your team’s productivity to the next level by optimizing collaboration and communication tools.
-We work closely with our clients to ensure successful staff adoption of productivity tools like Microsoft Teams, Microsoft 365 Business Voice, and OneDrive.
-We also offer custom deployment plans that keep your team secure, productive, and engaged.
+We work closely with our clients to ensure successful staff adoption of productivity tools like Microsoft Teams, Microsoft 365 Business Voice and OneDrive.
+We also offer custom deployment plans that keep your team secure, productive and engaged.